Francization: Quebec

-Montreal is a particular interesting case because, unlike the rest of Quebec, the French-speaking proportion of the population diminished.
+In Montreal, unlike the rest of Quebec, the French-speaking proportion of the population diminished.
 However, this does not mean that the francization programmes failed, as the share of English speakers diminished as well; it seems more likely that the decrease was caused by the fact that 93% of new immigrants to Quebec choose to settle in Montreal, with a corresponding rise in languages other than English and French.
-The government of Quebec estimates that, over the next 20 years, the Francophone proportion of Montreal will go back up.
+The government of Quebec estimates that, over the next 20 years, the Francophone proportion of Montreal will increase again.

 But those estimations seem to underestimate the francization of Montreal for some experts, because statistics show that the proportion has already risen from 55.6% (1996) to 56.4% (2001).

 The success of francization of Quebec can also be seen over the borders of its territory: in Ontario, the proportion of English speakers dropped from 70.5% in 2001 to 68% in 2006, while the proportion of French speakers went up from 4.06% (488 815) in 2006 to 4.80% (580 000) in 2009.
 However, this statistic must be examined in conjunction with the effects of Quebec francophone out-migration.
 Interprovincial migration, especially to Ontario, results in a net loss of population in Quebec.
 The number of French-speaking Quebecers leaving the province tends to be similar to the number entering, while immigrants to Quebec tend to leave.

 None of the Quebec statistics are adjusted to compensate for the percentage—approximately 20%—of Anglophones who departed the province by the mid-1980s as a consequence of linguistic nationalism.
 By 2001, over 60% of the 1971 population of Quebec Anglophones had left the province.

-The Charter of the French Language has been a complete success, according to Hervé Lavenir de Buffon (general secretary of the « Comité international pour le français, langue européenne »), who said in 2006: "Before Bill 101, Montreal looked like an American city.
-Now Montreal looks like a French-speaking city; that proves how well Bill 101 has worked!"